 If your business provides health insurance, dental coverage or other benefits to workers, you should consider buying employee benefits liability insurance.
 This coverage will protect you against lawsuits arising from clerical errors or administrative mistakes you make while handling employee benefits.

 Other Liability Coverages

-Here are some other liability coverages a restaurant may need.
+Here are some different liability coverages a restaurant may need.

-- Employment Practices Liability.
-Restaurants may be sued by employees for discrimination, harassment, and other workplace torts.
+- Employment Practices Liability: Employees may sue restaurants for discrimination, harassment, and other workplace torts.
 Such torts aren't covered by general liability insurance.
 To protect your business, you'll need to purchase employment practices liability coverage.